matplotlib/matplotlib/doc/api/api_changes.rst

 Color of Axes
 ~~~~~~~~~~~~~
 The ``axisbg`` and ``axis_bgcolor`` properties on ``Axes`` have been
 deprecated in favor of ``facecolor``.

 GTK and GDK backends deprecated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The untested and broken GDK and GTK backends have been deprecated.
+The GDK and GTK backends have been deprecated.
+These obsolete backends allow figures to be rendered via the GDK API to files and GTK2 figures.
-These backends allows figures to be rendered via the GDK api to files and GTK2 figures.
-They are untested, known to be broken and use have been discouraged for some time.
-The `GTKAgg` and `GTKCairo` backends provide better and more tested ways of rendering figures to GTK2 windows.
+They are untested and known to be broken, and their use has been discouraged for some time.
+Instead, use the `GTKAgg` and `GTKCairo` backends for rendering to GTK2 windows.

 WX backend deprecated
 ~~~~~~~~~~~~~~~~~~~~~
-The untested WX backend has been deprecated.
+The WX backend has been deprecated.
+It is untested, and its
-This backend allows figures to be rendered via the WX api to
-files and Wx figures.
-It is untested, and
-use have been discouraged for some time.
-The `WXAgg` backend
+use has been discouraged for some time.
+Instead, use the `WXAgg`
-provides a better and more tested way of rendering figures to WX windows.
+backend for rendering figures to WX windows.

 CocoaAgg backend removed
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The deprecated and not fully functional CocoaAgg backend has been removed.